Gobika-R/Customer_Review_Analysis/README.md

-# Customer_Review_Analysis
-This project is a sentiment analysis web application that classifies customer reviews as positive, negative, or neutral using machine learning.

-Here’s a simple README for your project:

----

 # Customer Review Sentiment Analysis 🌟

 This project performs sentiment analysis on customer reviews to predict whether the reviews are **positive**, **negative**, or **neutral**.
 It uses a machine learning model to classify the sentiments based on the input review text.
 The model is trained using the **Flipkart Product Customer Reviews** dataset from Kaggle.